See our main article about how to make a motorized skylight shade

 The mechanism of this motorized skylight system is remarkably simple: you have a spring loaded shade (locking mechanism removed) at one end of the skylight, a motorized remote control roller at the other end, and some type of pull cord connecting the motorized roller on each side to the roller shade.
 That is really all you need.

-How To Make a Motorized Skylight Shade
+How To Program our Motorized Skylight Shade Kit

 We sincerely hope you enjoy using these advanced motors; if you have any questions, please feel free to contact us at any time!